jrihon/thesis/chapters/00_chapter/00_section_02.typ

 // intermezzo paragraph -> formalise this
 //
 #intermezzo("Symbols and semantics")[
-As a sidenote, many of the formulas in this section come from various sources that each employ a set of symbols to define the same parameters.
+Many of the formulas in this section come from various sources that each employ a set of symbols to define the same parameters.
 As some papers were released prior to the IUPAC convention #mcite(("Iupac1983nucleicacids"), biblio), I took it upon myself to formalise all semantically equivalent symbols and employ IUPAC nomeclature.
 ]

 // AS formalism